 Why you should only use a concrete tank to store drinking water

 Any water that is stationary will eventually become stagnant and undrinkable.
 How water is stored and its temperature will determine how long the water stays healthy and drinkable.
-Spring water is often considered as the best water you can drink, store your water in an underground concrete tank and you are producing your own spring water.
+Spring water is often considered as the best water you can drink.
+If you store your water in an underground concrete tank you are producing your own spring water.

 If you manufacture, sell or distribute water treatment or distribution products in North America, your products are required to comply with NSF/ANSI 61: Drinking Water System Components – Health Effects by most governmental agencies that regulate drinking water supplies.